IS492-SP26/lab-1-vibe-coding-101-Miokasa/README.md

 ## Code Quality
 - Cursor: readable but logically unstable; repeated bugs.
-- Gemini: stable baseline and better structure, especially in enhanced version.
+- Gemini: stable baseline and better structure.The enhanced version repeated the same problem as Cursor done, the paddle stucked after the first serve .

 ## Speed of Generation
 - Cursor: fast per iteration, but overall slowed by repeated bug fixes.